xu-bu/go-blockchain/README.md

 # Usage:
 cd each folder, run `go run .` (since main.go invokes some functions in handler.go, need to compile all the files).

-# How get URI of NFT:
+# How to get URI of NFT:
 Go to https://nft.storage/files/, upload image, then write a metadata JSON file to describe it.
 The template can be found in transactionTest/assets.
 Finally, upload metadata file and copy its IPFS URL as URI.